Cavorter/cavort/content/posts/2006-05-26-from-ship-to-shore.md

 tags:
   - games
 ---
-I heard the announcement this week that the people behind <a href="http://puzzlepirates.com">Puzzle Pirates</a> are working on a new game called <a href="http://www.banghowdy.com/">Bang!
-Howdy</a>.
+I heard the announcement this week that the people behind [Puzzle Pirates](http://puzzlepirates.com) are working on a new game called [Bang!
+Howdy](http://www.banghowdy.com/).
 I really enjoyed Puzzle Pirates for awhile and will be signing up for the beta and hopefully playing some this weekend.